About the course

 - network with visiting businesses

-- relax in our Bonds café, adjacent to our sun terrace
+- relax in Bonds café, adjacent to our sun terrace

-Essex Business School shapes the organisational leaders of the future.
 We develop your business skills so you can use creativity, innovation and ethical awareness to solve the challenges that the international business world continues to present.
+In 2015, 78% of our postgraduate taught students were in work or further study (DLHE).

-Our recent graduates progress to roles in financial analysis, management, public administration and accountancy in organisations across the world, such as:
+Our recent graduates have progressed to roles in financial analysis, management, public administration and accountancy in high-profile organisations and exciting SMEs across the world, such as:

 - The Government of Pakistan